smorrrs/Desperados-III-Resources/level_guide.md

 The letter you need is randomly assigned to one of the 3 targets upon loading the level.
 Reloading a save even at the very beginning of the level won't reset who has it.
 You can tell if you have the right letter by the dialogue played.

-Each character gives different lines of dialogue if they're used to enter the shed and/or examine the desk.
-These lines are different lengths and presumably affect how soon the level ends (I haven't tested this much).
+Different lines of dialogue play based on which character grabs a letter, enter the shed, and examine the desk.
+These lines are different lengths and presumably affect how soon the level ends.

 The letter and meetup can be skipped by using the out-of-bounds glitch to run straight to the shed desk with a controller.